Parent Engagement Project

 While researchers increasingly use online technologies in their research toolkits, concern remains about the implication of this for privacy, confidentiality and informed consent.
 Ultimately the decision about the appropriateness of using online technologies to recruit, retain and trace participants is the responsibility of the human research ethics committees (HREC), who are charged with ensuring ethical conduct, however current ethical guidelines in Australia provide little or no guidance on this.
 It therefore remains unclear as to how decisions about ethical appropriateness of online technology use are being made and whether they are being made consistently across HRECs.

-This study aims to explore the feasibility and ethics of using online technologies to recruit, retain and trace parents and families as research participants.
-This is a four-phase project that includes:
+This study aimed to explore the feasibility and ethics of using online technologies to recruit, retain and trace parents and families as research participants.
+This was a three-phase project that included:

-- interviews with researchers and members of Australian HRECs
+- Interviews with researchers and members of Australian HRECs; and

 Data collection for this project is now completed, and analyses and dissemination activities are currently underway.
-In addition, the study findings will directly inform strategies for use in two current parenting projects conducted by the Transition to Contemporary Parenthood Program in the Judith Lumley Centre.
+In addition, the study findings are directly informing strategies for use in two current parenting projects conducted by the Transition to Contemporary Parenthood Program in the Judith Lumley Centre.

 La Trobe University